-Journalism and journalists will play a key role in communicating these changes and conversations to various audiences around the world.
-And in our era of media saturation and with the rise of fake news, it is perhaps more important than ever before that people are trained to have a curious and critical (investigative) journalistic mind.
+In our era of media saturation and the rise of fake news it is perhaps more important than ever before that people are trained to have a curious and critical (investigative) journalistic mind.
+In this online summer programme, students will have the opportunity to participate in a thorough introduction to journalism and the role of media in contemporary societies from both theoretical and practical perspectives.
 This online summer programme will bring together high school students from across the world to study an important topic at the university level.

 |Mode of instruction:||Online (2 weeks)|